gardener/gardener-extension-registry-cache/docs/usage/registry-mirror/configuration.md

 The `providerConfig.mirror[].hosts` field represents the mirror hosts to be used for the upstream.
 At least one mirror host has to be specified.

-The `providerConfig.mirror[].hosts.host` field is the mirror host.
+The `providerConfig.mirror[].hosts[].host` field is the mirror host.
 It is a required field.
 The value must include a scheme - `http://` or `https://`.

-The `providerConfig.mirror[].hosts.capabilities` field represents the operations a host is capable of performing.
+The `providerConfig.mirror[].hosts[].capabilities` field represents the operations a host is capable of performing.
 This also represents the set of operations for which the mirror host may be trusted to perform.
 Defaults to `["pull"]`.
 The supported values are `pull` and `resolve`.
 See the [capabilities field documentation](https://github.com/containerd/containerd/blob/v1.7.0/docs/hosts.md#capabilities-field) for more information which operations are considered trusted ones against public/private mirrors.